 - the organisation is resilient,

-- management responds to security and social media incidents,
+- management responds to security and social media incidents with a breach coach,

 - IT laws are complied with,

-- information management sustains and enhances the intellectual capital of the organisation,
+- information management sustains and enhances the intellectual property protection of the organisation,

 - an enabling and supportive IT architecture exists,

-- the risks pertaining to the sourcing of IT are managed,
+- the risks pertaining to the sourcing of IT in IT contracts are managed,

 - the organisation responds to disruptive technologies,